Bernard Revel Graduate School of Jewish Studies: Academics

 The Harry Fischel School for Higher Jewish Studies, established in 1945, offers the Revel program during the summer, with courses taught by distinguished visiting scholars, many from Israeli universities.

+A milestone was reached in 2011 when the first woman was awarded a Ph.D. in Talmudic Studies.

 Facilities

-Classes are held at Yeshiva University’s Wilf Campus in New York City’s Washington Heights neighborhood.
-Facilities include the Mendel Gottesman Library, with comprehensive research collections (some 200,000 volumes strong) in Jewish studies.
+Classes are held at Yeshiva University's Wilf Campus in New York City’s Washington Heights neighborhood.
+Facilities include the Mendel Gottesman Library, with comprehensive research collections (some 200,000 volumes strong) in Jewish studies, as well as Yeshiva University Archives' extensive primary source collections.
 The library is also a member of METRO and the New York Area Theological Library Association.